EN 099 Foundations of Writing

 3 credits (AS)

 Students read and discuss important works by writers from different ethnic groups, such as African-American, Chicano, Jewish-American, and Native American.
 Writers are examined as individuals, as members of ethnic groups, and as participants in world culture.
 The course fulfills the General Education Cultural Diversity requirement.
-(Offered alternate spring terms) Prerequisite: EN 101 Academic Writing I; EN 201 Academic Writing II is strongly recommended.
+(Offered alternate spring terms) Prerequisite: Must have completed or be concurrently enrolled in EN 101 Academic Writing I.

 EN 241 Children's Literature